Dans-labs/dariah/docs/React.md

 The router and its routes are basically React [components](#react-components).
 But they come loaded with some extra behaviour.
-Basically, when a route is rendered, it checks its `path` attribute with the current url.
+Basically, when a route is rendered, it checks its `path` attribute with the current URL.
 If it matches, it renders itself.
 Otherwise, it does not mount, or if it was mounted, it will unmount.